versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 # What you'll need:

-* I've tested this in Google Chrome and Firefox, but not in other browsers, so if you run into any snags, please let me know
+* I've tested this in Google Chrome, but not in other browsers, so if you run into any snags, please let me know.

 ## 1. Get Familiar with JSFiddle